SABlumen/sixpass-api/README.md

 # sixpass-api
-A stateless password manager web-API using Flask
+A stateless password manager web-API using Flask and AES encryption